 Besides the mentioned direct and indirect impacts of raccoon dogs on the badger population badgers were still killed by poachers, their setts were destroyed by heavy modern forestry techniques and the sleeping badges suffocated gradually therein.
 At the same time, in the 2000s and earlier this human impact was not the main one in comparison with the negative influence of raccoon dogs.

-Since the end of 2000s in Naliboki Forest and its rural surroundings a decline in the raccoon dog population had happened.
-Actually there was registered the partial restoration of the local population of raccoon dogs in Naliboki Forest in 2012-2013, but then the number of raccoon dogs decreased considerably (6-10 fold) again.
-In effect the number of badgers and their occupation of setts increased gradually.
 In the summer of 2012 we censused about 9.6 badgers (3.7 active badger setts) per 100 km2 compared to 0.7 in 2009.
 This summer of 2012 14 out of the 30 active main badger setts registered (46.7%) contained a litter.
 In 2011 the same area the badger population density comprised about 5.5 badgers (2.3 active badger setts) per 100 km2; and 7 out of 17 active main badger setts registered (41.2%) contained a litter.
 In the summer of 2012 locally the species population density was markedly higher than the average one.
 On the area about 80 km2 at the Vialikaja Chapun’ village there were 4 active badger setts that were occupied by 19 badgers.
 There the badger density constituted 23.8 individuals per 100 km2.
 At the same time in the central part of Naliboki Forest, which is characterized by relatively low habitat carrying capacity for the species, the badger density was very low still – about 2.6 individuals per 100 km2.

 After 2012 we stopped the terrain-wide monitoring of the local population of badgers in Naliboki Forest, nevertheless, since 2016 our 10 to 15 camera-traps traced the situation in the model badger setts almost year-round.
 Despite of the limited data on badgers after 2012 several changes in badgers in Naliboki Forest were evident and it is worthwhile to mention them.

 Nowadays in Naliboki Forest badgers got mainly out of the former impacts of the alien raccoon dogs.
 Why that has happened?
 First, raccoon dogs got relatively rare in Naliboki Forest especially since 2015 due to the excessive predation on them by lynxes and wolves.
 In particular, numerous lynxes supressed the raccoon dog population by killing almost all cubs.
 So, there was no reproduction in raccoon dogs in Naliboki Forest anymore during the last years.
-Second, winters in Naliboki Forest got markedly milder and almost double shorter, perhaps, due to the climate change.
+Second and very important, winters in Naliboki Forest got markedly milder and almost double shorter, perhaps, due to the climate change.
 During the relatively mild winter in Naliboki Forest badgers were registered to be active from time to time.
 They are able to send raccoon dogs away from the overwintering burrows and, in turn, the risk to get blocked by raccoon dogs in their sleeping chambers became actually very low.
 In effect, since 2015 in Naliboki Forest the badger got a common species with an approximate average density about 30 badgers per 100 km2.
 Again, there are more badgers in the south-western half of Naliboki Forest (approximately 30 to 50 inds per 100 km2) and fewer of them in the north-eastern half of the terrain (10 to 30 inds per 100 km2).

 So, badgers in Naliboki Forest got much benefit from the presence of many wolves and lynxes, because these predators keep the low density of the local population of raccoon dogs.
 At the same time, these predators, particularly lynxes kill badgers as well.
 However, the pooled effect of that is positive for the badger population and the species got thriving in Naliboki Forest, at least, in 2015-2019.